beaMacuco/launch-website/content/portfolio/willow.md

   cards:
     - image: "images/first-section.png"
-      text: " Willow is designed to help users make more intentional decisions about their spending.
+      text: "Willow is designed to help users make more intentional decisions about their spending.
 By creating wishlists, setting reminders, and answering a questionnaire aimed at unveiling the psychology behind their shopping habits, Willow helps users reflect on their purchases.

     The app also provides insights into users' spending habits and helps them weigh the pros and cons of potential buys, encouraging lasting mindful consumption habits."